-Experience Mt.
-Hood and the Gorge would like to thank and acknowledge all the hard work and contributions from partners across the region who helped create this book to celebrate the bounty that is our region.
+The Mt.
+Hood and Columbia River Gorge Regional Tourism Alliance would like to thank and acknowledge all the hard work and contributions from partners across the region who helped create this book to celebrate the bounty that is our region.